Skip to main content

 Many people feel that once they sell their stocks or equities, they need to rush and put that money into bonds or gold reserves.
 They seek some type of investment that’s safe and stable.
 But what is wrong with holding onto the cash you just made?

 For some reason, there is an irrational fear of holding cash.
 The belief is that having cash on hand means that you won’t be seeing any growth or earning any interest.
 But cash is still king, especially in a down market.
 Holding onto cash means your money is safe.
 Sure, it can’t gain.
 But it also can’t lose.
-(Well, technically it can lose value to inflation over a long enough period of time).
+(Well, technically, it can lose value to inflation over a long enough period of time).
 It also means you can act quickly when markets pick back up.
-Use that cash to buy back into stocks once markets finally bottom out and share prices being rising steadily again.
+Use that cash to buy back into stocks once markets finally bottom out and share prices are rising steadily again.

 Consider that Warren Buffett, the most successful investor of all time, is currently sitting on a cash pile of more than $100 billion.
 Buffett has infinite patience.
-He will not put any of his money into an investment unless he thinks it’s a good deal and fair price.
+He will not put any of his money into an investment unless he thinks it’s a good deal and a fair price.
 In fact, when stocks were at record highs a few weeks ago, Buffett said that there were many companies he’d like to buy into but he felt their share prices were too high.
 Rather than invest, he said he would continue to sit on his cash pile and look for bargains.
 This is a lesson all investors should heed.

 Making Too Many Trades